jaakkopy/a-terminal-emulator/README.md

-This is going to be a simple terminal emulator for a Linux environment.
+A simple terminal emulator made for a Linux environment made with Xlib.